nu-wireless/git/README.md

 To compile the slide deck locally, make sure you have:

-* A LaTeX distribution such as TeX Live, MiKTeX, or MacTeX
+* A clear distribution such as TeX Live, MiKTeX, or MacTeX
 * The `minted` package
   (requires Python and Pygments; compile with the `--shell-escape` flag)
 * A LaTeX editor such as VS Code with the